Covid-hit Ireland beat West Indies

 Ireland run chase interrupted

-Stirling and William Porterfield's opening wicket partnership faltered with the dismissal of the former for 21 but not before Stirling had gathered the 18 runs he needed to become the first Irish batter to reach 5,000 runs in the ODI format.
+Stirling and William Porterfield's opening partnership faltered with the dismissal of the former for 21 but not before Stirling had gathered the 18 runs he needed to become the first Irish batter to reach 5,000 ODI runs.

-Ireland continued to put together steady partnerships and keep up their run rate as they chased 230 to win but their momentum was halted when rain stopped play with them seemingly in control.
+Ireland continued to put together steady partnerships and keep up their run rate but their momentum was halted when rain stopped play with them seemingly in control.

-When they returned after a rain interruption of more than an hour, their target had been substantially reduced and aided by a fine unbeaten innings of 54 from top-scorer Harry Tector, they comfortably completed their victory with 21 balls to spare despite losing Dockrell for five.
+When they returned after more than an hour, their target had been substantially reduced and aided by a fine unbeaten innings of 54 from top scorer Harry Tector, they comfortably completed their victory with 21 balls to spare despite losing Dockrell for five.

-Tector struck four fours and a six as he added this decisive contribution at Sabina Park to the 53 he scored in the opening ODI.

-McBrine added to his outstanding effort with the ball by contributing 35 to Ireland's total.
+Tector struck four fours and a six, shining again after hitting 53 in the opening ODI while McBrine added to his outstanding effort with the ball by contributing 35 to Ireland's total.

-This series forms part of the World Cup Super League, with both teams looking to gain points to earn them an automatic qualifying place for the 2023 World Cup in India.
+The series forms part of the World Cup Super League, with both teams looking to gain points to earn an automatic qualifying place for the 2023 World Cup in India.

+- Is cutting carbs really a healthy diet to follow?
+Breaking down one of the most searched diet regimes

+- Rules of the Game: A brand new thriller exploring the dangers of workplace culture